cidetec-energy-storage/cideMOD/docs/source/model/p2d.rst

         \end{gathered}

 * Overpotential
-    The overpotential at each part of the electrode is calculated in :func:`overpotential <cideMOD.models.electrochemical.equations.overpotential>` function
+    The overpotential at each part of the electrode is calculated in the :func:`overpotential <cideMOD.models.electrochemical.equations.overpotential>`
+    function.

     .. math::